Jhidown/Robot_trajectory_estimation/README.md

 **Software versions required:**

-- All scripts were written and tested using Visual Studio Code on Windows 11.
+- All python scripts were written and tested using Visual Studio Code on Windows 11.
 - Dependencies include:
   - `flask`
   - `numpy`
   - `matplotlib`
   - `Pillow`
   - `pyserial`
   - `tkinter` (built-in)
+- Arduino script was written and tested using Arduino IDE 1.8.18 on Windows 11.
+- Depencies include:
+  - `SPI.h`
+  - `mcp_can.h by coryjfowler`

 # DATA & FILE OVERVIEW